14 Pieces of Pro Advice on Where to Invest & Where To Save In The Living Room

 There are a ton of great options for cheap and stylish table lamps in store and online today, so there's no need to spend a fortune.

-Take a look in stores like Target, Lowes and even Amazon to find some great deals.
+Take a look at stores like Target, Ikea and even Amazon to find some great deals.
 You'll see there's no need to spend a fortune on crystal lamps at a boutique store when you can find an acrylic version of the same thing for several hundred dollars less (and they often look identical).
 Also, if you enjoy DIY projects, check second hand stores because with a paint job and some new wiring, an old $10 lamp can look like a million bucks.

 Even if you eventually decide to redo your design, you can still make use of the artwork so don't worry about it going out of style.
 At least once a year I encourage people to change up their artwork and try moving pieces to a different room in the house.
 You may be surprised how much art can transform a room.